How Do Summit Ice Melt Systems Work?

 Summit is the only manufacturer that uses advanced, in-house precision folding technology.
 This guarantees the finest precision to shape profiles tightly together to conduct heat efficiently.
 The cover completes the heat conduction path to the top and drip edge melting surfaces, and provides an attractive, protective, weather-tight cover as part of the roofing system.

 Valleys are protected much the same way as the eaves.
 The is a heavy aluminum extrusion adhered to the valley areas.
 S1 and S2 cables from the eave systems are inserted into the Valley Base’s slots.
 They are then capped with a matching aluminum or copper snap-on to protect the cables and system.

-are also protected by the Radiant Edge Ice Melt System.
+are also protected by the Summit’s Ice Melt Systems.
 The S1 and S2 heater cables continue from the eave and valley areas, and allow gutters and downspouts to safely and reliably transport meltwater to the intended location.

 Lastly, an electrician connects and tests the system.
 It must be protected with a suitable ground fault protection device.
-The Radiant Edge ice melt system for roofs is now ready to protect you, your family and guests, and your property from the dangers of ice dams and icicle formations.
+Summit’s systems are now ready to protect you, your family and guests, and your property from the dangers of ice dams and icicle formations.

-Self-regulating heater cables are inserted into the slots in the Eave Base Panel
+Self-regulating heater cables are inserted into the slots in the Base Panels

 Tight slots eliminate air gaps for optimal heat conductivity

-The Valley Cover snaps onto the Valley Base
+The Valley/Channel Cover snaps onto the Valley Base